 But be careful!
 If your dog hasn’t had liver before … don’t add this amount all at once!

-There are a couple of reasons not to go overboard feeding too much liver!
+There are a couple of reasons not to go overboard with liver!

 This is a problem that will accumulate over time.
 You likely won’t see a sudden change.
-Signs of liver disease from copper toxicity include:
+So, watch for signs of liver disease from copper toxicity, like …

 - Weight loss

 Talk to your vet if you notice these problems.
 Bloodwork may also show higher liver enzymes … such as alanine transaminase (ALT).

 RELATED: How to interpret your dog’s liver enzymes …